 positive action initiatives

-BCG runs ‘women in consulting’ presentations on campus during the spring and organises drinks from October to January for the LGBT network.
+BCG runs ‘women in consulting’ presentations on campus during the spring and organise drinks from October to January for the LGBT network.
+They are also planning an event designed for students of African and Afro-Caribbean heritage.

 EMPLOYMENT RIGHTS AND EQUALITY